 Keystroke loggers or Keyloggers are pieces of software or hardware designed to record, log and ultimately share the keystrokes made on a computer.
 The most basic keystrokes that can be logged are the button presses made on a keyboard; as keyloggers advance, however, the recorded keystrokes likely to be stored are growing to include text that has been copied and pasted, screenshots, microphone and camera usage, and even call history and GPS locations on mobile devices.

 This duplicitous monitoring of user activity is such an effective way of enacting harm on a user because they are totally unaware that they are being watched and are likely to let their guard down.
 The logs of a user’s activity on a computer are incredibly valuable - internet search history, information entered into an application or a website, usernames and passwords can either be sold or used to gain illegal access to a system.
-As Google claims that roughly 15,000 login credentials are stolen each week due to keylogging, the dangers of such spyware have never been greater.
+As Google claims that Roughly 15,000 login credentials are stolen each week due to keylogging, meaning that the dangers of such spyware have never been greater.

 Whilst keylogging poses a threat to your data security and safety, it can also be used legally and securely within businesses.
 Corporate keylogging is the common practice of hardware and software manufacturers disclosing that they are tracking your activity for ‘usage analytics’.
 This can be used to improve the design of a product, determine bugs in code or locate unusual user behaviour (like an employee accessing restricted files).